arxpw/dropzone-express/README.md

 # dropzone-express
 An example test application using dropzone with nodejs.

-# Installation & runtime requirements
+# Runtime requirements
-This application requires ImageMagick to be installed on a ( hopefully linux )-based system
+This application requires ImageMagick to be installed on a ( hopefully linux )-based system for thumbnail generation.
 ```
 apt-get install imagemagick -y
 ```